Performance Training

 Korean National University for the Arts

-Sharing with you the joy of life at this point is a privileged moment for me.
-I share with you a noble sense of living with full of joy, zeal and vigor.
-I do cherish an iconic image of life, art and service from you.
-I imbibe from you sincere dedication to profession and love of life of freedom.
+I share with you a noble sense of living with joy, zeal, and vigor and cherish an iconic image of life, art, and service from you.
+I imbibe from you a sincere dedication to the profession and a love of the life of freedom.
 You are my role model in both life and profession.

 Dead White Zombies, Workshop, Dallas